ndrewv/texttime-color/README.md

 # texttime-color
-A text based watch for the Pebble TIme wth color support.
+A text based watch for the Pebble Time wth color support.